Mr Pool Man's In-Depth Resource for All Things Pool

 Pool Flocculants work by gathering all the particles, that are making your water cloudy, and sending them to the bottom of your pool, creating a huge cloud on the floor of your pool.
 Unlike a water clarifier, this chemical WILL NOT help your filter to pick up the particles, because all of the cloudy pool particles are now at the bottom.

 At this point, you will need to manually vacuum up that cloud using your pool pump, not an automatic pool cleaner.
-When vacuuming, you want your filter setting to be on the “waste” or “backwash” option (if you are using a DE filter or Cartridge Filter make sure that the drain plug is removed.
+When vacuuming, you want your filter setting to be on the “waste” or “backwash” option if you are using a sand filter.

 The idea here is to vacuum up the cloudy water right OUT of your pool, because putting that much dirty water through your filter WILL NOT work and will send that dirty water right back into your pool.